EbrahimHafiz/GreenSentinel-AI/README.md

 ## GreenSentinel AI: Monitoring Illegal Land Use with Satellite Imagery and Text Analysi

-GreenSentinel AI: Monitoring Illegal Land Use with Satellite Imagery and Text Analysis *Final project for the Building AI course*
+*Final project for the Building AI course*

 ## Summary